-The Tasman Trail (not to be confused with the Tasmanian Trail
+The Tasman Coastal Trail (not to be confused with the Tasmanian Trail

-) follows along the clifflines from the north of Fortescue Bay to Waterfall Bay.
+) follows along the clifflines from the north of Fortescue Bay to Waterfall Bay, or on to Tasman Arch (9+ hours).
 This walk will require a car shuffle.
 Walkers will need to be prepared by taking water, food and wet weather gear.

 Cape Pillar Track